 And doesn’t that make you think of the way she was at Eurovision and right after?
 Desperate to make a good impression, but still stubborn enough to be insistent she was going to be who she wanted to be.

 And after Eurovision?
 Moving at the speed of light in all kinds of different directions, bleeding vulnerability while exuding the most incredible strength, and constantly changing, with an air of “I don’t give a damn if you like it or not” while secretly hoping that you do.

 Finally, this is what waiting a year to put out a debut album did for her.
 It created an album Conchita Wurst obviously loves, as you can tell from the way she sings, and from the way her eyes light up when she talks about it.
 And it created an album that is, quite frankly, perfect.

 So, to my lovely Ms. Wurst, I think I’m even more in love with Conchita than you are, and you should be so very very proud.

 To everyone else, buy this!
 It is beautiful, and she deserves it to be a hit.

 And, if you don’t mind dying of an overload of ‘cute’, watch Conchita Wurst unbox her album in the adorable video below (and can I just say, I love that wig.
 She looks like an Indian princess).
 And then…BUY IT.

 Conchita Wurst’s debut album Conchita releases today on Sony Music Entertainment Austria.
-It’s available as a digital file at iTunes and Amazon, or as a physical CD in the US as well as on CD online and in stores.
+It’s available as a digital file on all major digital music platforms, or as a physical CD online and in stores.